Chase Freedom Categories: 5% Cash Back Calendar for 2026

 About the middle of the third month of each quarter — March 15, June 15, Sept.
 15 and Dec.
 15 — the next quarter’s categories are announced.

 However, to take advantage of earning 5% cash back, you’ll need to activate that quarter’s rewards by the 14th day of the third month of each quarter.
-So for Q3 (July through September), cardholders must activate by September 14.
+So for Q1 2026 (January through March), cardholders must activate by March 14.

 The good news is that the rewards are retroactive, so even if you wait until the 14th to activate, you’ll earn 5% cash back, up to spending limits, on all eligible purchases made during the quarter.
 However, it’s best to activate as soon as you can to avoid missing the deadline.